 The related Vagrant bug ticket can be found here:

 Please let me know if you need any further information on this!

 Thanks a lot!

-#1 Updated by Nobuyoshi Nakada 11 months ago
+#1 Updated by Nobuyoshi Nakada over 1 year ago

 - Category changed from platform/windows to M17N